npepin-hub/capstone-prototype/src/pachyderm/README.md

     ![Screen Shot 2020-10-29 at 5.48.09 PM.png](https://www.dropbox.com/s/jmovqhkw3jgyfib/Screen%20Shot%202020-10-29%20at%205.48.09%20PM.png?dl=0&raw=1)

     Notice that all 20 Datum(s) are in **one** commit.

     This commit will trigger the first job in our first-in-line pipeline (ie: 'images').
     The Datum(s) it contains (20 in our case) will be processed and an output commit created in the output Repo of the 'images' pipeline (conveniently called... 'images').
-This output commit will trigger the following job in the next-in-line pipeline (ie:'features').
+    This output commit will, in turn, trigger the following job in the next-in-line pipeline (ie:'features').

     You got the idea...
 All the way to our final trained 'saved_model.h5' model.

 7. Spotlight on [parallelism](https://docs.pachyderm.com/latest/reference/pipeline_spec/#parallelism-spec-optional): It takes a line.
     In [images.json](https://github.com/nadegepepin/capstone-prototype/blob/master/src/pachyderm/images.json), we have used the constant field `parallelism_spec` to set the number     of workers to 20 for this job.

     ![Screen Shot 2020-10-29 at 10.12.21 PM.png](https://www.dropbox.com/s/ogeesa2n0t6a6y1/Screen%20Shot%202020-10-29%20at%2010.12.21%20PM.png?dl=0&raw=1)
-8. Now, let's have a closer look at how our data are consolidated in [consolidate.json](https://github.com/nadegepepin/capstone-prototype/blob/master/src/pachyderm/consolidate.json) pipeline:
+8. Now, let's have a closer look at how our data are consolidated in our shuffle pipeline [consolidate.json](https://github.com/nadegepepin/capstone-   prototype/blob/master/src/pachyderm/consolidate.json):
     To prepare our training set with the tuples (caption, features) required, we are combining files that reside in 2 separate Pachyderm repositories ('rawdata' and 'features')       and match a particular naming pattern using a [Join](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/join/).
 See the "glob" patterns below.

     ![Screen Shot 2020-10-29 at 6.07.44 PM.png](https://www.dropbox.com/s/h3jxoz5ds1zr9eo/Screen%20Shot%202020-10-29%20at%206.07.44%20PM.png?dl=0&raw=1)

    To highlight how the join works, we have broken down the Repos' file hierarchy of each pipeline.

 ![Glob _ Join explained.png](https://www.dropbox.com/s/60pwocwi5aavkiy/Glob%20_%20Join%20explained.png?dl=0&raw=1)

    In our case, we are joining each initial Datum file in 'rawdata' (renamed captions.tsv) with the entire content of the directory of the same name in 'features'.
    For each directory in the 'consolidate' Repo, the generator will read each captions.tsv and couple it with its associated features.
    See also the `consolidate` function in [pachyderm.py](https://github.com/nadegepepin/capstone-prototype/blob/master/src/pachyderm/pachydermtest.py) for more details.

- **Useful tip** - To test out the output of your join, have a look at the item 2 of this [lifesaving list](https://medium.com/@jimmymwhitaker/5-tips-and-tricks-scaling-ml-with-pachyderm-b6ee045ff800).
+   **Useful tip** - To test out the output of your join, have a look at the item 2 of this [lifesaving list](https://medium.com/@jimmymwhitaker/5-tips-and-tricks-scaling-ml-with-  pachyderm-b6ee045ff800).
 The added .json file you will need is in your pachydern directory: [pachyderm-inspect-input.json](https://github.com/nadegepepin/capstone-prototype/blob/master/src/pachyderm/pachyderm-inspect-input.json)

 9. Our trained model: Finally...
 If all your jobs have run successfully, which they should, you will find a `saved_model.h5` in the Repo 'model' in `/saved/`.
 This is the last commit of this training pipeline.